-Portraits are of two types: that of the Poet is "physionomic" portrait, while the prtraits of the four heads of the herma are "intentional".
+Portraits are of two types: that of the Poet is a "physiognomic" portrait, while the portraits of the four heads of the herma are "intentional".
 The monument, moreover, is interesting for the architecture and the bas-reliefs.

 The statue of G. Belli is a "colossus", while the herma is of natural stature.

-It seems that the three hermae come from the Greece, perhaps of IV century B.C., but I am not sure of it.
+It seems that the three herms come from the Greece, perhaps of IV century BC, but I am not sure of it.

-Every herma has some of the four heads whose features of the face are canceled.
-The more probable hypothesisis of such disfigurement is that, during the rituals of cult, the devotees caress their faces; but in order to know more, it would be useful to consult studies of historians, that have faced the probem.
+Each herma has some of the four heads whose facial features are erased.
+The most probable hypothesis of such disfigurement, is that, during worship rites, the devotees caressed the face, but to learn more, it would be useful to consult studies of historians, who have dealt with the issue.

-To the dawn of the history, the sculptures of hermae with four four heads or four faces were coeval of sculptures with two or three heads or faces, and their spread varied from zone to zone.
-These types of sculptures are all of religious character, and derive from the two-faced prehistoric anthropomorphic sculptures.
+At the dawn of the history, the sculptures of herms with four heads or four faces were coevals with sculptures with two or three heads or faces, and their spread varied from zone to zone.
+These types of sculptures are all with religious character, and are derived from the prehistoric two-faced anthropomorphic sculptures.

-Fig. 1) Lithic sculpture with four heads.
-Greek herma , IV century B.C., placed on the Fabricio Bridge, Rome.
+Fig. 1) Four-faced lithic sculpture.
+Greek herma, IV century B, placed on the Fabricio Bridge, Rome.

-Fig. 2) Fabricio Bridge on the Tevere River, Rome, with two Greek hermae on the parapets .
+Fig. 2) Fabricio bridge over the Tiber River in Rome with two Greek herms on the parapets

-Fig. 3) Fabricio Bridge on the Tevere River, Rome, and on the background the houses on the island where was the Temple of Aesculapius.
+Fig. 3) Fabricio Bridge Tiber River in Rome, and in the background the houses on the island where the Temple of Aesculapius was.

-Fig. 4) Herma on the Fabricio Bridge, Rome.
+Fig. 4) Herma on the Fabricio Bridge, in Rome.

-Fig. 5) Monument-fountain to the G.Belli poet with greek four-faced herma, situated in Sidney Sonnino square, Rome.
+Fig. 5) Monument-fountain to G.Belli poet with greek four-faced herms, situated in Sidney Sonnino square, in Rome.
 Work dated MCMXIII

-Fig. 6) Four-faced erma inserted in the monument of G. Belli.
-The features of the face of the head of the right herma are canceled, probably by the devotees who caress it during the income in the temple.
+Fig. 6) Four-faced herma inserted in the monument to G. Belli.
+The features of the face of the head of the right herma are erased, probably by the devotees who caressed it during the entrance to the temple.

 SPIRITUAL LIFE AND RELIGION

-We know with certainty, also from written testimonies, that the sculptures with two, three, four heads or faces, were of religious character, i.e. that were divinities.
+We know for sure, also from written testimony, that the sculptures with two, three, four heads or faces, were of religious character, that is that they were deities.

-In historical times, in the course of the time and in different zones, these divinities have changed the name, and often also the divine attributions, conserving the shape with two, three or four heads.
+In the historical times, over time and in different areas, such deities have changed name, and often also their divine attributions, maintaining their form with two, three or four heads.

-For these interpretations, of the historical periods, is important to know how made by the scholars of religions, who moreover give tu us information on the spread of these cults, and therefore on the spread of the sculptures, that have gone nearly all destroyed.
+For these interpretations of the historical periods it is important to know what has been made by the historians of religions, which moreover give us informations about the diffusion of these cults, and therefore about the diffusion of the sculptures, that almost all went destroyed.

-Raffaele Pettazzoni, who was professor of the History of Religions at the university of Rome, has been the most great Italian scholar of religions.
-From his book "The all-Knowing God" (London, 1956; original edition: "L'onniscenza di Dio", Edizioni Scientifiche Einaudi, Torino, 1955 ) I have drawn (pp. 132 - 133) some historical information of religious type on the sculptures with four heads or four faces:
+Raffaele Pettazzoni, who was professor of History of Religions at the University of Rome, has been the greatest Italian scholar of religions.
+From his book "The omniscience of God" (London, 1956; original edition: "L'onniscenza di Dio", Edizioni Scientifiche Einaudi, Turin, 1955) I have taken (pg.
+132 - 133) some historical information of religious type on the sculptures with four heads or four faces:

-In the post Biblical Judaism and in the the ancient Christianity (especially of Syria) is found the tradition of a divine simulacrum with four faces, or four heads, that would have been adored by the Hebrew.
+In post-biblical Judaism and in ancient Christianity (especially Syriac) is the tradition of a divine simulacrum with four faces, or four heads, which would have been worshiped by the Jews.
 This tradition concerns:

-- a) the Ba' al of Tyrus that Ahab, king of Israel, introduces in IX century B.C. in Samaria, as a result of his wedding with Izebel, daughter of the king of Syria ( The Kings 16.
-29 followings): it is described like "four-shaped" by Eustachius from Antiochia (approximately 300 a.D.);
+- a) the Ba'al of Tyre that Ahab king of Israel introduced in the ninth century BC in Samaria after his wedding with Izebel, daughter of the king of Tyre (The Kings 16.
+29 ff.): it is described as "quadriform" by Eustatius of Antioch (about 300 AD);

-- b) the idol that Manasse king of Juda (VII century) makes to construct and to place in the temple of Jerusalem (2 Chr..
-33. 7), but removing them when he returns repenting from Babylon (2 Chr.
-33. 15): in the Syrian version (Pesitta) of 2 Chr.
-33. 7 he is described like a idol " four-faced".
-Efrem Syrus (+ 373 a.D.), in the poem against Julian the Apostate, and Jacob from Sarug (+ 521) in the homily on "the Fall of the Idols" and in that of palm Sunday, reproach the Hebrew to have adored a idol "four-faced", and that this idol was that one of Manasse, and just the simulacrum of 2 Chr.is said explicitly in Barhebreus, like also in George Syncellus, Cedrenus and Suida (in Greek the name of the God with four faces is expressed with "Zeus").
-Also in the Thalmud the idol of Manasse has four faces, while in the Syrian "Apocalypses of Baruch" it has five - and of this conception is found an echo in St. Girolamus;
+- b) the idol that Manasseh king of Judah (7th century) commissioned to be built and placed in the temple of Jerusalem (2 Chron.
+33. 7), but he removed it when he returned repented from Babylon (2 Chron.
+33. 15): in the Syriac version (Pesitta) of 2 Chron.
+33.7 it is described as a "four-faced" idol.
+Ephrem Siro (+ 373 A.D.) in his poem against Julian the Apostate, and Jacob of Sarug (+ 521) in his sermon on "the Fall of the Idols" and in that of Palm Sunday, reproach the Jews for having worshipped a "four-faced" idol, and that this idol was that of Manasseh, and precisely the simulacrum of 2 Chron., is said explicitly in Barhebrew, as well as in George Syncello, Cedreno and Suida (in Greek the name of the four-faced god is given with "Zeus").
+In the Talmud, too, the idol of Manasseh has four faces, while in the Syriac "Apocalypses of Baruch" it has five - and an echo of this conception is found in St. Jerome;

-- c) the simulacrum of Jahve make made by Micha son of Efraim for his private cult (illegitimate), then come in possession of the Danites and worshipped later on in Dan-Lajis (Jew.
-17 and 18): it is, according to the Thalmud, the same as the idol of Manasse, and it had in fact four faces;
+- c) the simulacrum of Jahve made by the Ephraimite Micha for his private ( illegal) worship, which came then into the possession of the Danites and later worshipped in Dan-Lajis (Judges 17 and 18): it is, according to Talmud, the same as the idol of Manasseh, and had in fact four faces;

-- d) also the "imagine of jealousy" in the Temple of Jerusalem ,according to Ezech.
-8. 3, 5, is identified in the judaic and christian tradition with the idol of Manasse, and has therefore four faces.
+- d) also the "image of jealousy" in the Jerusalem Temple according to Ezek.
+8. 3, 5 is identified in Jewish and Christian tradition with the idol of Manasseh, and therefore has four faces.